 He’s gotten caught in Santa Ana winds, braved rain and overcast days, and clocked upwards of 52 miles per hour downhill.
 He’s not interested in getting a road bike or competing in the latest road race.
 He’s a humble man, an admitted nonconformist, with one major passion: cycling.

 “I look forward each day to doing it, and it’s exhilarating,” he says.
 “The bike is a tool that enables me to do what I do.”

-Keith, who turns 50 later this year, was born in Pittsburg, Pennsylvania, and graduated from South Pittsburg High School.
+Keith, who turns 50 later this year, was born in Pittsburgh, Pennsylvania, and graduated from South Pittsburgh High School.
 He’s the oldest of three, with two younger sisters.
 He first migrated west to California in the late 1990s with his now ex-wife.
 He lived in Santa Monica for seven years before ultimately landing in his studio apartment in Harbor City.

 Although he can’t quite explain how he fell into cycling—and now logs an average of about 350 miles per week—it’s partly about nostalgia and partly about not wanting to stop.

 “It seems to help my mood a lot, and I feel good when I’m on the bike,” explains Keith.
 “I enjoy coming down the hill.
 In the 1970s, I remember being in the car in the backseat.
 The wind would blow, the music would play and it was like a short-term thrill.
 It’s kind of nostalgic when you’re coming downhill on the bike.
 I don’t like to be restricted with a helmet, and it’s like a roller-coaster effect.
 You don’t want it to end, and it doesn’t have to end.”